Preparing data for a listing¶

 If you want to charge for your listing, you must do the following:

 Prepare the data to offer a trial of the data.
-See Preparing shares for a paid listing.
+See Prepare shares for a paid listing.

 Decide on the pricing plan that best fits your listing.
 See Paid listings pricing models to review the available pricing plans.